2025 IFA Shield

-The 2025 IFA Shield is the 125th edition of the IFA Shield hosted by the Indian Football Association.
+The 2025 IFA Shield was the 125th edition of the IFA Shield hosted by the Indian Football Association.
 The tournament was planned to held in March 2025 but was pushed to October due to clash of fixtures from I-League and Indian Super League.

 The tournament will feature domestic teams from the Indian Super League and I-League.
 At first, international invitees like Paro FC (Bhutan) were invited but later the plan was withdrawn.

 Defending champions Real Kashmir were also invited to take part, but they denied.
 On 3 October, 6 participants were confirmed by IFA.

 Teams

 Here is the list of confirmed teams: